beinardus/BTCMapBot/README.md

 ## btcmap-osm
 This service makes use of the logging API of BTCMap, but implements a full lifetime cycle of locations (create -> update -> delete -> create), where BTCMap only provides a one time `create` event and multiple `delete` and `update` events.
 Updates are broadcasted to `zmq` listeners.
 Data is send using JSON.
 Use the `status` in the message to handle it.
-Before the data is send, it is enriched with geographical properties using the `Reverse Geocoding API` of [https://www.geoapify.com/](Geoapify) based on the `lat` and `lon` properties:
+Before the data is send, it is enriched with geographical properties using the `reverse` API endpoint of [Nominatim](https://nominatim.org/) based on the `lat` and `lon` properties:

 |property|description|
 |---|---|